mindfalls/fairfight-muay-thai/README.md

 | The Trainers| On index page scroll down to find information| User will find photo, name, and short presentation of trainers| Works as expected |

 <details><summary></summary><img src="docs/userstories/user-story4.png"></details>

+## Bugs

+- There are no known bugs in the code